 “Calvin Gibbs, Leader of ‘Thrill Kill’ Soldiers, Guilty of Murder,” by Mark Schone and Matthew Cole

-How are social group dynamics (in-group/out-group dynamics) implicated in producing deviant behavior, including murder and torture?
+What role to social group dynamics, particularly in-group/out-group dynamics, play in facilitating deviant behavior, including murder and torture?

 What does it say about the military as an institution when only low-ranking soldiers are prosecuted for war crimes?